sfromm/vagrant-builder/README.md

     ansible-playbook vagrant-setup.yml
     ansible-playbook vagrant-builder.yml

-Most variables are defined in inventory.
-Update them there or overrride them.

 Customization
 -------------

 There are two areas where you can customize the build of your box:

 - The variable **extra_virt_builder_options**.
 Add options to pass to *virt-builder* here.
-This variables is defined via inventory.
+This variable is defined via inventory.
 - Customize *bootstrap.yml*, the playbook that is run when the box is customized.

+Inventory variables can be overridden by editing the group inventory file or updating a *host_vars/localhost*.
+The latter method is recommended.

 Varible definitions
 -------------------